 Buffalo State academic minors are specially conceived sequences of courses designed to allow students to achieve important goals.
 A minor may be used to complement the major course of study, broaden and enhance career opportunities, gain expertise in an area of interdisciplinary studies, or provide in-depth study in a subject of special interest.
 While an academic minor is an optional study program, students often find it an excellent way to make strategic use of all college elective courses.

-Students interested in selecting a minor program should contact the coordinating department as soon as possible and complete a Change of Major/Minor form.
-A listing of all minors and requirements is on file in each department and dean’s office.
+Students interested in selecting a minor program should contact the coordinating department as soon as possible and complete and submit the form, Undergraduate Change or Commit Form for Major, Certificate, Minor, Second Major, Dual Degree.
+A listing of all minors with requirements is on file in each department and dean’s office.
 Only the coordinating department provides advisement on individual minors.